 - Biweekly Student Titles

-HRM Compensation maintains the job descriptions for all job titles.
-Questions regarding the appropriateness of a specific title should be directed to HRM Compensation.
+HRM Compensation (6 digit codes) and the Provost Office (4 digit codes) maintain the job descriptions for all job titles.
+Questions regarding the appropriateness of a specific title should be directed to the appropriate office.

-The maximum pay rate for a student employee is linked to the minimum pay rate for a grade level 13.
+The maximum pay rate for a non-graduate student employee job title is linked to the minimum pay rate for a grade level 13.
 This amount is provided in the current year General Grade & Range Structure on Compensation's website.

 - Non-exempt student employees are covered under the protections of the Fair Labor Standards Act (FLSA).